 Mitigation is the taking of action to reduce damages before a disaster strikes.
 This involves the awareness of potential hazards for our community, understanding the consequences of a given hazard, and applying this knowledge to help prevent damages from occurring.

 The City of College Station has several hazard mitigation programs in place, to help eliminate or reduce the probability or impact of potential disasters.
 These efforts include: flood drainage improvements; conversion from overhead to underground utility lines; removal of structures located in flood plains; review and modification of planning & zoning and building codes.

 Problems caused by disasters are typically:

-CSDEM is responsible for the coordination of the City's Homeland Security grant program.
-Through this federal program, the City has received in excess of 1.4 million dollars, from the years 2000 through 2006.
-These funds have purchased a variety of equipment, to be used by our first responders.
+CSDEM is responsible for the coordination of the city's Homeland Security grant program.
+Through this federal program, the city has received funds that have purchased a variety of equipment for our first responders.

 CSDEM works to ensure that all involve agencies will provide a consistent, unified, timely, and accurate message to the public.
 During large-scale emergencies, CSDEM will open a Joint Information Center to coordinate the outreach efforts to the citizens, with the help of the media.

 Recovery is designed to restore the community to pre-disaster condition or better.
 On a short-term basis, the priorities will be in restoration of vital services and facilities.
 Long-term recovery from a disaster may take days, weeks, months, or even years.
 CSDEM will work with government agencies and nonprofit organizations to help provide assistance to disaster victims.
 We will help manage relief efforts, donations, and volunteers.